What Lively was and why it mattered.

 additional direct aged-care workers are needed by 2030 to meet demand

-The concept of Lively was simple: employ young jobseekers to support the wellbeing of older community members, while building a meaningful relationship.
+In the face of this complexity, the concept of Lively was simple: employ young jobseekers to support the wellbeing of older community members, while building a meaningful relationship.

 Combat ageism